What rate should I pay?

 Looking to contribute?
 You can join our Seafood Club at a Sustainer or Supporter Rates and each Share you pay for has a contribution.
 Or, you can donate directly here.

 Looking to pay at Community Rate or receive a Neighbor Share?
 We invite more people to our Community Rate and Neighbor Share memberships as we have resources.
-You can sign up for our Community Rate waitlist here.
-The Neighbor Share waitlist is currently closed.
+Our waitlists are currently closed.

 If you’re really excited about fish from Fishadelphia, you can also sign up for Seafood Club at Market Rate while on the waitlist.